-In this article, we present such a DSS for a multirobot system comprising a fleet of semiautonomous robots with multiple human operators available for assistance if and when required.
-Fig. 1 presents an overview of the problem setup, showing Krobots navigating in a city block-like environment, moving from start to goal locations.
+In this paper, we present such a DSS for a multi-robot system comprising a fleet of semi-autonomous robots with multiple human operators available for assistance if and when required.
+Figure 1 presents an overview of the problem setup, showing K robots navigating in a city block-like environment, moving from start to goal locations.
 While navigating, a robot passes through a series of waypoints, each characterized by a different probability of success in progressing to the next waypoint.
-There is also a possibility that the robot may fail at a task and get stuck in a fault (error) state from which human operator assistance is required to continue.
-There are M identical human operators

-2325-5870 © 2022 IEEE.
-Personal use is permitted, but republication/redistribution requires IEEE permission.
-See https://www.ieee.org/publications/rights/index.html for more information. available ($M \le K$), each of whom can assist/teleoperate at most one robot at a time.
-When being assisted by an operator, robots have different probabilities of success and failure, and to get out of a fault state.
+There is also a possibility that the robot may fail at a task and get stuck in a fault (error) state from which assistance from a human operator is required to continue.
+There are M identical human operators available ( $M \leq K$ ), each of whom can assist/teleoperate at most one robot at a time.
+While being assisted by an operator, robots have different probabilities of success and failure, and to get out of a fault state.

-It is possible to solve the above problem by modeling it as a Markov decision process (MDP) [10].
+It is possible to solve the above problem by modelling it as a Markov Decision Process (MDP) [10].
 However, such formulations suffer from the curse of dimensionality, making conventional MDP-based solution techniques scale poorly with problem size [11].
 Moreover, the policy needs to be recomputed every time a robot or an operator enters or leaves the system.
-To tackle the scalability issue, researchers have proposed solutions based on simple myopic policies, sampling-based planner, or an approximation algorithm [3], [12], [13].
-However, these solutions either do not apply to stochastic settings, or they do not scale well with an increasing number of robots and/or operators.
+To tackle the scalability issue, researchers have proposed solutions based on simple myopic policies, samplingbased planner or an approximation algorithm [3], [12], [13].
+However, these solutions either do not apply to stochastic settings, or they do not scale well with increasing number of robots and/or operators.

-In this article, we show how an index-based policy can provide a scalable and better performing solution than the existing approaches for the given multirobot multioperator allocation problem with stochastic transitions.
-The contributions of this article are as follows.
+In this paper, we show how an index-based policy can provide a scalable and better performing solution than the existing approaches for the given multi-robot multi-operator allocation problem with stochastic transitions.
+Specifically, our work makes the following contributions:

-1) We show that the operator allocation problem with multiple independent robots can be formulated as an instance of the restless multiarmed bandit (RMAB) problem.
+- 1) We show that the operator allocation problem with multiple independent robots can be formulated as an instance of the Restless Multi-Armed Bandit (RMAB) problem.
 We leverage this formulation to decompose the problem into several single-robot problems and computing the Whittle index heuristic (see Fig. 1).
-The resulting policy scales linearly with the number of robots and is independent of the number of operators.

-2) We derive simple conditions to verify indexability of the model.
+The resulting policy scales linearly with the number of robots and is independent of the number of operators. - 2) We derive simple conditions to verify indexability of the model.
 These conditions can be checked independently for each state of each robot, thus providing a method that scales linearly with the size of the problem.
-This method can be applied to systems with any number of states and does not require the optimal policy to be of a threshold type.

-3) We then implement our approach in two practical scenarios and present numerical experiments.
-The results show that the proposed method provides near-optimal solutions and outperforms existing efficient solution approaches, namely the reactive policy, 1- and 2-step myopic policies, and the benefitmaximizing policy.
+This method can be applied to systems with any number of states and does not require the optimal policy to be of a threshold type. - 3) We then implement our approach in two practical scenarios and present numerical experiments.
+The results show that the proposed method provides near-optimal solutions and outperforms existing efficient solution approaches, namely the reactive policy, 1- and 2-step myopic policies, and the benefit-maximizing policy.

-The Appendix contains details about the relevant proofs.
-A more detailed version of the proofs can be found in the arXiv preprint of the article [14].
+The appendix contains details about the relevant proofs.
+A more detailed version of the proofs can be found in the arXiv preprint of the paper [14].